plenoptic-org/plenoptic/docs/tutorials/introduction.md

   name: plenoptic_venv
 ---

-:::{admonition} Download
+:::{admonition} Run this notebook yourself!
 :class: important

 Download the executed notebook: **{nb-download}`introduction.ipynb`**!

-See the button at the top right to download as markdown or pdf.
+Run it in your browser: **{binder}`introduction.ipynb`**!

 :::

 (full-intro)=
 # Introduction

 The goal of this notebook is to give a brief introduction to plenoptic: we'll use two of our synthesis methods with a handful of models, and try to step through the kind of scientific reasoning that plenoptic's synthesis methods facilitate.
-If you're interested in learning more about this, ask me questions or {external+plenoptic:doc}`check out our documentation <index>`!
+Once you've completed it, we recommend working through the exercises to get more practice using plenpotic, and then read the parts of the documentation that interest you.

 :::{admonition} Questions
 :class: important